Ballot Design and Electoral Outcomes: The Role of Candidate Order and Party Affiliation: Conclusion

 We demonstrate this approach in the context of electoral choices, where ballot design can unintentionally distort voter behavior.
 Specifically, we show that ballots mixing contests with and without party labels can mislead a significant number of voters.
 Partisan voters may incorrectly infer the party affiliation of candidates in races without party labels by referencing the (party) order of the candidates in labeled races.
 As a result, outcomes in races without party labels may not reflect the true preferences of the electorate.
 To accurately capture voter intent, such ballot designs should be avoided.

 Our empirical analysis leverages changes in the North Carolina General Statute that, over the past 20 years, affected the arrangement and order of candidates on official ballots.
-These changes create a quasi-randomized natural experiment with state-level treatment assignment in NC judicial elections, allowing us to identify both the net flip effect and the total partisan-voting mistakes.
-Using precinct-level election and demographic data, we use double machine learning to estimate the heterogeneous effect of a party-order flip for voters of each party.
-We find that {\DEMNonpartisanCubicVotingMistakesESTPercentage} (95\% confidence interval: [\DEMNonpartisanCubicVotingMistakesCILeftPercentage, \DEMNonpartisanCubicVotingMistakesCIRightPercentage]) of democratic partisan voters and {\REPNonpartisanCubicVotingMistakesESTPercentage} (95\% confidence interval: [\REPNonpartisanCubicVotingMistakesCILeftPercentage, \REPNonpartisanCubicVotingMistakesCIRightPercentage]) of republican partisan voters cast their votes incorrectly due to party-order flips.
+These changes create a quasi-randomized natural experiment with contest-level treatment assignment in NC judicial elections, allowing us to identify both the net flip effect and the total partisan-voting mistakes.
+Using precinct-level election and demographic data, we leverage DML to estimate the heterogeneous effect of a party-order flip for voters of each party.
+We find that {\DEMNonpartisanCubicVotingMistakesESTPercentage} (95\% confidence interval: [\DEMNonpartisanCubicVotingMistakesCILeftPercentage, \DEMNonpartisanCubicVotingMistakesCIRightPercentage]) of Democratic partisan voters and {\REPNonpartisanCubicVotingMistakesESTPercentage} (95\% confidence interval: [\REPNonpartisanCubicVotingMistakesCILeftPercentage, \REPNonpartisanCubicVotingMistakesCIRightPercentage]) of Republican partisan voters cast their votes incorrectly due to party-order flips.

-While we demonstrate the utility of our framework through an empirical application in a context of societal impact, we believe it offers a generalizable tool for measuring and addressing distortions that arise in repeated choices among related alternatives under limited or inconsistent information.
-This setting is common to many decision environments of interest in operations research.